pfrouleau/wce-triage-v2/README.rst

 ONE VERY IMPORTANT INGREDIENTS FOR TRIAGE AND NETWORK BOOT - CUSTOM INITRD
 **************************************************************************

 For triage app to run on USB stick or NFS mounted root which is read-only, it needs to run using "unionfs" - aka aufs.
 What this does is to layer a file system over other file system.
-The base layer (read-only) is accesed if upper layer (writable and memory based tempfs) doesn't have the file, and if a file is modified or created, it stays on the upper layer.
+The base layer (read-only) is accessed if upper layer (writable and memory based tempfs) doesn't have the file, and if a file is modified or created, it stays on the upper layer.

 To this to work, initrd file contains a script to set up the aufs by creating tempfs, moving read-only file system to "/ro", and mount the aufs as root "/" file system.
 If you do not recreate (aka update) the initrd without this script, this does not work. triage.setup.setup_FOO installs the script and updates initrd file.
-If you use a stock initrd, this brakes down.
+If you use a stock initrd, this breaks down.
 If you are curious, you can take a look at the script for initrd. `wce-triage-v2/wce_triage/setup/patches/server/etc/initramfs-tools/scripts/init-bottom/__rootaufs` is the shell script for this.
 Same copy is included for triage and workstation, but not in the desktop client for obvious reason.

 Network Server Post Installation Configuration
 **********************************************
 In order for network server to work properly, you have to manually configure the network interface (for now).
 This is because the network server (and workstation as well) need to prohibit offering DHCP on the NIC that is connected to your network.
-For PXE to work, it needs to have it's own subnet/separate network from your LAN, or else your LAN would be totally confused by more than one DHCP server running, and one of them is this destructive Triage app server.
+For PXE to work, it needs to have its own subnet/separate network from your LAN, or else your LAN would be totally confused by more than one DHCP server running, and one of them is this destructive Triage app server.
 In some near future, I am thinking about the network setting to be done on the Triage web as well, but until I get there, you need to manually edit /etc/dnsmasq.conf and /etc/netplan/foo.yaml for your network hardware.

 If you'd like to see a template for netplan.yaml file, you can run *python3 -m wce_triage.lib.netplan*.
 It should print a few examples of .yaml file.